Talking to the Airgap: Exploiting Radio-Less Embedded Devices as Radio Receivers: Related Work

 \Paragraph{Bridging the Airgap} As discussed in the Introduction, airgap infiltration has received relatively little attention, with prior work by Guri~\etal~\cite{guriBitWhisperCovertSignaling2015, guriMosquitoCovertUltrasonic2018, guriAIRJumperCovertAirgap2019}, Kuhnapfel~\etal~\cite{kuhnapfelLaserSharkEstablishingFast2021}, and Kasmi~\etal~\cite{kasmiAirgapLimitationsBypass2016}.

 Exfiltration of data from air-gapped system has first been studied by Kuhn and Anderson~\cite{kuhnSoftTempestHidden1998}.
 Their \enquote{Soft TEMPEST} approach used a display to control the amplitude of emitted \ac{EM} signals from software.
-Since then, many subsequent works, \eg, \cite{guriAirHopperBridgingAirgap2014, guriBitWhisperCovertSignaling2015, guriGSMemDataExfiltration2015, shenWhenLoRaMeets2021, guriFansmitterAcousticData2016, agadakosJumpingAirGap2017, guriAirGapElectromagneticCovert2024, zhanBitJabberWorldsFastest2020, carraraAcousticCovertChannels2015}, have studied various hardware components and leakage sources.
+Since then, many subsequent works, \eg, \cite{guriAirHopperBridgingAirgap2014, guriBitWhisperCovertSignaling2015, guriGSMemDataExfiltration2015, shenWhenLoRaMeets2021, guriDiskfiltrationAcousticData2016, agadakosJumpingAirGap2017, guriAirGapElectromagneticCovert2024, zhanBitJabberWorldsFastest2020, carraraAcousticCovertChannels2015}, have studied various hardware components and leakage sources.
 In the context of electromagnetic leakage, Camurati~\etal~\cite{camuratiNoiseSDRArbitraryModulation2022} presented Noise-SDR, allowing use complex modulation schemes on device-internal leakage sources.
 In contrast, SpiralSpy~\cite{liSpiralSpyExploringStealthy2022} and DiskSpy~\cite{xuDiskSpyExploringLongRange2025} are passive approaches that rely on cooling fans and hard disk vibrations, respecitvely, to modulate externally applied radar signals.

 \Paragraph{Embedded Devices as Radio Receivers and Differentiation from Previous Work} Kasmi~\etal~\cite{kasmiAirgapLimitationsBypass2016} and Esteves~\cite{lopesestevesIntroductionIntentionalElectromagnetic2025,estevesElectromagneticInterferenceInformation2023} first explored the use of \ac{IEMI} for covert communication, employing kilowatt-range radio transmissions to manipulate temperature sensor readings at data rates of roughly 2.5~bit/s.
-To the best of our knowledge, this remains the only work to leverage \ac{IEMI} effects to bridge the airgap.
-In contrast, our reception mechanism does not rely on the availability of sensors and furthermore exhibits sensitivity for low-power \ac{RF} signals as small \SI{1}{\mW}.
+To the best of our knowledge, this remains the only work to leverage \ac{IEMI} for wireless communication across the airgap.
+In contrast, our reception mechanism does not rely on the availability of sensors and furthermore exhibits sensitivity for low-power \ac{RF} signals as small \SI{1}{\mW}, allowing to reduce transmit power by more than two orders of magnitude while achieving datarates in the kilobit range.

 Several projects have demonstrated creative ways of realizing \acp{SDR} by augmenting embedded platforms with external \ac{RF} front-end circuitry such as antennas, filters, and amplifiers.
 Examples include ARM Radio on STM32 \acp{MCU}~\cite{diBeneArmRadio,garlassiArmRadio2020}, PiccoloSDR~\cite{aufrancPiccoloSDR2021} and PicoSDR~\cite{dvorakPicoSDR2025} on the Raspberry Pi Pico, and FPGA-based receivers~\cite{dawsonjonFPGARadio,newhouseBLEFPGA}.
 These works showcase the flexibility of embedded hardware, but share common requirements: external components (at least antennas, often amplifiers or filters), high-speed sampling and digital signal processing, and high resource usage to realize radio reception.
 Our approach is fundamentally different: we show that completely unmodified, sensor-less embedded devices can act as covert radio receivers with no external hardware and minimal signal processing requirements for realistic attack scenarios on low-resource embedded platforms.